PhoenixUnlimited/Blue-Collar-Dollar/README.md

 # Blue-Collar-Dollar
 A community based XRPL/Stellar token project where your input and ideas are requested.
-BCD is a publicly available 'private treasury token' equally available to us all on XRPL BCD belongs to us all. literally!
+BCD is a publicly available 'private treasury token' equally available to us all on XRPL.
+BCD belongs to us all. literally!
 Any transaction utilizing BCD token is a sovereign act of humanity There are many new possibilities in this space